Michael J. Bransfield: Financial impropriety

-The Lori investigation also found that over a ten-year period, Bransfield gave a total of $350,000 in cash gifts to other Catholic clerics, "including young priests he is accused of mistreating and more than a dozen cardinals in the United States and at the Vatican."
+The Lori investigation also found that over ten years, Bransfield gave a total of $350,000 in cash gifts to other Catholic clerics, "including young priests he is accused of mistreating and more than a dozen cardinals in the United States and at the Vatican."
 Bransfield wrote the checks from his personal account, and the diocese reimbursed him for the value of the gifts.
 The gifts came in the form of at least 565 checks made out to the clerics by name.
 The Lori report also found that Bransfield, along with several subordinates, spent: